rhizoome/graey/README.rst

            time of known tasks.

 Task
            A task is built from actions.
 An action is always an hour long.
+We always assume that a task has at least 4 actions.

 Actions
            Actions are the things needed to complete a task.
 The user has to try